kitspace/1clickBOM/README.md

 ## License ##

-1clickBOM is licensed under the CPAL license which means you can use the code in proprietary applications as long as you display appropriate attribution and share your code-improvements to 1clickBOM under the CPAL as well.
+1clickBOM is licensed under a CPAL license which means you can use the code in proprietary applications as long as you display appropriate attribution and share your code-improvements to 1clickBOM under a CPAL as well.
 See the [LICENSE][6] file for details.

 [1]:#roadmap